jacob-abe/jacob-abe/README.md

 <img height="200" src="https://2.bp.blogspot.com/-cncdegH6HJE/UtshWPXSnRI/AAAAAAAAG-I/-qy_8CA3XdU/s1600/treatyoself_main01.jpg"/>

 <br/>

 - 🚀 Engineer at <a href="https://twitter.com/ClayStack_HQ">@ClayStack_HQ</a>

 - 🥅 2023 Goals: Get back into Mobile App Dev

 - 🤖 Right now I'm working on Goodnight AI.
 Its a cross platform app which gives you AI generated illustrated stories.
-Flutter App + Python (Flask) backend
+Decided on a Flutter App + Python (Flask) backend.
+Building it in public, repos should be public as I build it.
 <br/>

 ## Links